xbeat/Machine-Learning/README.md

 Mean Squared Error (MSE) for Regression

 Mean Squared Error is a common loss function for regression tasks.
 It measures the average squared difference between predicted and actual values, penalizing larger errors more heavily.

+## Mastering Advanced LLM Techniques

+Introduction to Advanced LLM Techniques

+Large Language Models (LLMs) have revolutionized natural language processing.
+This presentation explores advanced techniques that enhance LLM performance and capabilities.
+We'll cover pause tokens, Infini-Attention, Rotary Positional Encoding (RoPE), KV Cache, and Mixture of Experts (MoE).
+These concepts are crucial for understanding state-of-the-art LLMs and their evolving architectures.

 ## Limitations of Binary Classifiers for Face Unlock